 Jim: The father’s union wants to talk to you.

-Jim: So what was your angelic response to Pat?
+Jim: So, what was your angelic response to Pat?

 Ruth: I think it was like, what are you doing?

-Ruth: I mean, I can’t even go to the grocery store and…
+Ruth: I mean, I can’t even go to the grocery store and-

-Ruth: …Everything falls apart.
+Ruth: … right, everything falls apart.
+Yeah. (laughs)

 Jim: Every dad has heard this before, right?
-So you got through it, though.

-Ruth: Can’t you keep it together?
-Yes, we did.
-We got through it.
-But I just – I love that picture of – I feel like that is just a picture of marriage and young kids and how everything can kind of, uh, fall out around you.
+Ruth: Yes.
+We did.
+We got through it, but I just, I love that picture of … I feel like that is just a picture of marriage, and young kids, and how everything can kind of, uh, fall out around you.

 Patrick: He’s 15.

-Ruth: Right.
-Well, I think during that time what was really helpful for me is that Pat didn’t look at me as the mom who had to do everything, but he actually came alongside me and helped me in so many just normal, day to day tasks.
-That was huge for me during that time.
-That really helped me get through.
+Ruth: Well, I think during that time, what was really helpful for me is that Pat didn’t look at me as the mom who had to do everything, but he actually came alongside me, and helped me in so many just normal, day-to-day tasks.
+That was huge for me-

 Jim: That was an area I could have done a better job.
 How about you, John?
 You’re probably pretty good.

-John: I delegated too much (laughter).
+John: I, I delegated too much. (laughs)

-Jim: And how about for you, Patrick, what were some practical ways you protected the marriage in those-
+Jim: And how about for you, Patrick?
+What were some practical ways that you protected the marriage in those-

-Patrick: …Going to the grocery store, yeah.
+Patrick: … going to the, to the grocery store, yeah.

-Ruth: Divide up.
+Ruth: Divide it.

-Ruth: But we still – we’re in the car on the way there together.
+Ruth: But we still, we’re in the car on the way there together.

 John: There you go.

 Patrick: And so, we want to keep that a priority.
-It doesn’t mean that we become greedy with our time.
-But it does mean that we learn to live with limits.
-And that means that we need to say no to certain things – that for us, practically, it means that our kids are not involved in four, five different events throughout the year.
-And there’s things that we have to say no to, that you can be involved in this, but you can’t be involved in that.
+It doesn’t mean that we become greedy with our time, but it does mean that we learn to live with limits, and that means that we need to say no to certain things that, uh, for us, practically, it means that our kids are not involved in four, five different events throughout the year, and there’s things that, that we have to say no to that you can be involved in this, but you can’t be involved in that.
 You’ve got three other siblings in the family.
-And so I think those kinds of things can go a long ways to cutting down the business and to helping us to live with greater energy for one another.
+And so, I think those kinds of things, uh, can go a long ways, uh, to cutting down the business and helping us to live with, with greater energy for one another.